Fertiliser Research and Development

 |Our Nutrient Advantage Laboratory Services is NATA accredited and operates in accordance with the international standard ISO/IEC 17025.
 Analyses conducted at the lab are certified under the ASPAC proficiency scheme.
 Our accreditations are a reliable indicator of the technical competence of a facility to perform specific tests.
 Nutrient Advantage Laboratory Services delivers consistently high quality analytical results by employing nationally and internationally recognised standardised analytical methods.|

+During 2018, we focused on increasing our capacity to analyse specific farming customer issues relating to soils, crops and crop nutrition, aiming to solve these issues through the development of innovative products and services.
 We operate one of the largest commercial plant nutrition research and development programs in Australia, with more than 30 replicated research trials per annum, often in conjunction with customers, independent organisations and agronomists.

 Our long term experiments aim to produce insights that benefit Australian farmers and allow them to improve fertiliser use efficiency and adopt sustainable fertiliser practices.
 We are also committed to helping farmers in ways that may assist them to improve productivity and profitability through expanding and developing our range of products and services.
 The development of new fertilisers is driven by the needs of farmers and is focused on improving nutrient use efficiency, flexibility and environmental performance.
 One of our sustainability keystone projects is the establishment of a joint research partnership to study nitrogen losses from conventional and enhanced efficiency fertilisers to reduce environmental impacts of fertiliser use.
 IPL offers two enhanced efficiency fertilisers: